#39 TRENDING IN Music & Podcasts 🔥

 What is classical music?

 The Cambridge Dictionary defines classical music as “music that is considered to be part of a long formal tradition and to have lasting value" as well as “a form of music developed from a European tradition mainly in the 18th and 19th centuries”.
-It is often regarded as more complex than other music genres, due to the often numerous instruments used and the carefully composed nature of pieces.
+It is often regarded as more complex than other music genres, due to the numerous instruments used and the carefully composed nature of pieces.

 Image Credit: Creative Commons from Wikimedia